 Progress - year 2

-We summarised the progress and key achievements and results of some our project partners during the 2nd BEESPOKE year of 2021.
+We summarised the progress, key achievements and results of some our project partners during the 2nd BEESPOKE year of 2021.

 Wildflower areas are not just an important source of food in the form of nectar and pollen, but they attract a wide range of herbivorous insects that natural enemies, including predators and parasitoids, can build up on early in the spring to then spill over into crops.
 They also provide structures for spiders to spin webs and ground beetles to shelter.
 Although the final cut of wildflower areas tends to be in the autumn or just after harvest, they also provide an area for a range of natural enemies to overwinter ensuring an early start to local natural enemy build-up the following year.